Roman-Blinkov/kubernaughty/docs/part2-basic-setup.md

 depth as we can map it isn't a good indicator of what's to come.
 Let's move on.

 <a name="workbook"></a>
-## Looking at the Azure Container Insight workbooks
+## Looking at the Azure Container Insights workbooks

 If you go to your cluster in the Azure portal and go to 'Insights' you will see a large and somewhat confusing set of workbooks(?) and options to view.
 This